-Beyond its potential to act as a control instrument in experimental economics, other potentially fruitful applications of the test include (a) investigating the stability of distributional preferences over different domains (for instance, a potential shortcoming of the approach proposed here is its focus on the two-agents case; investigating whether the preferences revealed in that context carry over to a richer environment is surely an important issue);40 (b) investigating possible links between distributional preferences and other forms of other-regarding preferences (for instance, "Are altruists more or less likely to be motivated by positive or negative reciprocity?", "Do altruism and altruistic rewarding (or altruistic punishment) go together or are they mutually excluding ways to reach the same goal - promoting private provision of public goods?"41, or "Is the test-based classification of subjects in distributional-preference types somehow correlated with the propensity to be motivated by trust?");42 and (c) applying the proposed test (together with tests for risk and time preferences and for personality traits) in experiments with large demographic variation (age, gender, income, education) or with a representative sample of the population to detect patterns and correlations (for instance, "Are distributional preferences and risk attitudes or time preferences
+Beyond its potential to act as a control instrument in experimental economics, other potentially fruitful applications of the EET include (a) investigating the stability of distributional preferences over different domains (for instance, a potential shortcoming of the approach proposed here is its focus on the two-agents case; investigating whether the preferences revealed in that context carry over to a richer environment is surely an important issue);32 (b) investigating possible links between distributional preferences and other forms of other-regarding preferences (for instance, "Are altruists more or less likely to be motivated by positive or negative reciprocity?", "Do altruism and altruistic rewarding (or altruistic punishment) go together or are they mutually exclusive ways to reach the same goal - promoting private provision of public goods?"
+33, or "Is the test-based classification of subjects

-$^{^{40}}$ In this regard the XY-test is very similar to the standard risk-attitude elicitation procedures that ask subjects to compare a binary lottery either to another binary lottery (as in Holt and Laury 2002) or to a risk-free alternative (as in Dohmen et al. 2010 and 2011).
+$^{^{32}}$ As discussed in Subsection 4.1 the EET is in many respects similar to the standard risk-attitude elicitation procedures that ask subjects to compare a binary lottery either to another binary lottery (as in Holt and Laury 2002) or to a risk-free alternative (as in Dohmen et al. 2010 and 2011).
 In both domains, the risk-preference domain and the distributional-preference domain, the hope is that the preference type revealed in the binary environment is informative of the attitude of the decision maker in richer environments.

-41 Altruistic rewarding (punishment) is the propensity to give rewards to (impose sanctions on) others for 'normabiding-behavior' ('norm-violating-behavior') even if rewards (sanctions) are costly for the rewarder (punisher) and yield no private material benefits whatsoever.
+33 Altruistic rewarding (punishment) is the propensity to give rewards to (impose sanctions on) others for 'normabiding-behavior' ('norm-violating-behavior') even if rewards (sanctions) are costly for the rewarder (punisher) and yield no private material benefits whatsoever.
 See Fehr and Gächter (2000b and 2002), or Fehr and Fischbacher (2004), for studies investigating the power of altruistic rewards and punishments.